Birding at NYC Parks

 Stop by Bartow-Pell Mansion, and take the Siwanoy Trail along The Lagoon, east of the mansion.
 This area is frequented by wading birds, such as egrets and herons, and shorebirds, such as willets and killdeer.
 The great blue heron and snowy egrets can be spotted in the tidal waters.
 They stand motionless on stilt-like legs, patiently awaiting their prey, and then lunge at the fish with a quick stab of their long, spear-like bills.
-The migrating ospreys soar 40 feet above the surface and plunge to the water to dive for fish.
+The migrating ospreys soar 40 feet above the surface and plunge into the water to dive for fish.

 Circle back west to Shore Road and continue south on the trail to the central woods, enclosed by Bartow Circle to the west, Orchard Beach Road to the north, City Island Road to the south, the Putnam Bridge/Shore Road to the west, and Park Drive to the east.
 Here, you can spot egrets, hawks, and ibis during fall migration.

 Our Urban Park Rangers also lead occasional special programs to look for birds of prey at the closed Pelham Landfill.
-More information about Pelham Bay Park

 Our parks offer the perfect opportunities for spotting owls in our parks' highest points and tallest trees during the fall and winter.
 Barred owls, northern saw-whet owls (pictured here), and great-horned owls are popular in the Bronx's Pelham Bay Park.
 Barred Owls have dark barred stripes across white plumage and sound like they're shouting "Who cooks for you?".
 Great horned owls start nesting early in the year.
 They incubate in tree cavities in January and raise owlets in the dead of winter.
 Northern saw-whet owls are the smallest and, some say, cutest owl species found in the northeast.
 They're only six to eight inches tall, with speckled brown plumage.
-Learn more about owls in New York City's parks

 In Brooklyn, Prospect Park is a great place to see more than 200 species of birds that fly through the 526-acre park throughout the year.
 The park is also home to the nation’s first urban Audubon Center (at the Boathouse), which offers hands-on exhibits and birding programs for children and adults.
 The Prospect Park Alliance boasts birders having spotted the pied-billed grebe, the American bittern, the saw-whet owl, and the great-horned owl, among its more popular visitors like the green heron, the red-tailed hawk, and 18 duck species.